'Old Money' - Handsworth Wood Road - Poem by David Shoestring

-But as feeble coal fires spat, and gas fires barely hissed,
+As the batty coal fires spat and gas fires barely hissed,

 Old wooden sash windows became drizzled in mist.

-Dry-rot connived with woodworm to consume every joist;
+Dry-rot and beetles connived to consume every joist:

-Gale-force draughts found the gaps in windows and doors,
+Gale-force draughts blew with gusto through windows and doors,

-As their cash ran short, residents were forced to resort
+As cash ran short, residents were forced to resort